-Sarah has served on many provincial and national committees and boards.
-Currently, she is a member of the Board of Plexxus and is Chair of the Ontario Hospital Association Board of Directors.
-Sarah is also the recipient of the Trudeau Medal, the highest honour awarded by the Telfer School of Management to its alumni.
+Sarah has served on many provincial and national committees and Boards.
+She is currently serving on the Ontario Hospital Association Board of Directors. as past Chair.
+Sarah is also the recipient of the R. Trudeau Medal, the highest honour awarded by the University of Ottawa Telfer School of Management to its alumni.

 Sarah has a Bachelor of Science in Biology from the University of New Brunswick and a Master of Health Administration from the University of Ottawa.
 She holds a Certified Health Executive designation with the Canadian College of Health Leaders and is fluently bilingual in French and English.